TNG/virtual-office/CONTRIBUTING.md

 ## Follow the Code of Conduct

-Contributors must follow the Code of Conduct outlined at [CODE-OF-CONDUCT.md](CODE-OF-CONDUCT.md).
+Contributors must follow the [CODE-OF-CONDUCT.md](Code of Conduct).

 ## How to contribute